0w3nM/portfolio4_restaurant/README.md

 #### Deleting Reservations:

- - Reservations are removed once the delete button is pressed with a confirmation message
+ - Reservations are removed once the delete button is pressed with a confirmation message.

   ![Delete](media/images/pp4_succesfull_deletion.png)